yaywalter/snekboxd/README.md

    ```
    python snekboxd.py
    ```

-## Usage

-1. The GUI will present you with a series of movies to rank.
-Enter the numbers corresponding to your preferred order from best to worst (e.g., "31254" for 5 movies, movie #3 being "best" and #4 being "worst").

-2. Press Tab or Enter, or click "Submit Ranking" to confirm your ranking and move to the next set of movies.

-3. Continue ranking movies until you're satisfied or want to quit.

-4. When you quit, a `changed_ratings.csv` file will be generated in the `db` folder, containing only the movies whose ratings have changed as a result of the ranking process.

-5. Review the changes and import the `changed_ratings.csv` file back into Letterboxd to update your ratings.

-## How it Works
+## How It Works & Usage

 1. snekboxd creates a working copy of your ratings file and shuffles the movies into a "bag."

-2. It presents you with a small batch of those movies at a time, fetching posters from TMDB for visual reference.
-(Note: Fetching can be slow, causing the program to become unresponsive for a couple seconds.
-But once fetched, the images are saved for future use so they don't need to be fetched again)
+2. The GUI presents you with a small batch (typically 5) of movies to rank, fetching posters from TMDB for visual reference.
+   - Note: Fetching can be slow initially, causing the program to become unresponsive for a couple seconds.
+However, once fetched, the images are saved for future use to speed up subsequent runs.

-3. You rank the presented movies based on your preference.
+3. Enter the numbers corresponding to your preferred order from best to worst into the text field (e.g., "31254", where movie #3 is "best" and #4 is "worst").

+4. Press Tab or Enter, or click "Submit Ranking" to confirm your ranking and move to the next set of movies.

-4. The program adjusts the ratings of the ranked movies to maintain consistency with your choices.
+5. The program adjusts the ratings of the ranked movies to maintain consistency with your choices.

-5. This process continues until you decide to quit or have ranked all movies.
+6. Continue ranking movies until you're satisfied or want to quit.

-6. Upon quitting, snekboxd generates a diff file with only the changed ratings.
+7. When you quit, snekboxd generates a `changed_ratings.csv` file in the `db` folder, containing only the movies whose ratings have changed as a result of the ranking process.

+8. Review the changes and import the `changed_ratings.csv` file back into Letterboxd to update your ratings.

 ## Acknowledgments